-CONSTRUCTION LABOUR RELATIONS - AN ALBERTA ASSOCIATION OPERATING ENGINEERS (PROVINCIAL) TRADE DIVISION INTERNATIONAL UNION OF OPERATING ENGINEERS, LOCAL UNION NO. 955
+CONSTRUCTION LABOUR RELATIONS - AN ALBERTA ASSOCIATION OPERATING ENGINEERS (PROVINCIAL) TRADE DIVISION INTERNATIONAL UNION OF OPERATING ENGINEERS, LOCAL UNION NO. 955 Original Signature on File Original Signature on File Joe McFadyen President Chris Flett Business Manager Original Signature on File Declan Regan President

-Chris Flett

-Business Manager

-Damien Stanley Treasurer The following Letter of Understanding to be added, launch date of the program will be achieved as quickly as possible once the service provider is secured.
+The following Letter of Understanding to be added, launch date of the program will be achieved as quickly as possible once the service provider is secured.